 Below are a few VPN services making use of dynamic links that should work to allow you to install a VPN from within China.

 ExpressVPN has been one of the most reliable VPNs for those in China and they’re one of the best when it comes to dynamic links to avoid censorship.
+Their VPN app is user-friendly and effective in maintaining a secure connection.

 There’s a good chance that you’ll be able to sign up for this VPN from within China using this link.

 If you read a lot of my content, you’ll know that I almost always recommend a backup VPN.
 For me, that’s NordVPN, in part because it truly is a quality VPN.
+As a top VPN provider, NordVPN offers robust security features and reliable connections.

 They also just so happen to utilize dynamic links to avoid censorship in China.
 Give it a try: